davids13/myPetFinder-App/README.md

 # myPetFinderApp

-This is a community application to provide a platform where the owners can register they lost pet.
+This is a community application to provide a platform where the owners can register their lost pet.

 Further the intent is to add more functionalities to the application like a space where anybody can see all pet's info and start the adoption process.